 up.time automatically logs system events to the /logs directory.
-These weekly logs follow the uptime.log.<year>-<week>.log naming format.
-You can determine the type of system information up.time writes to the log by using one of the following values:
+These weekly logs follow the uptime.log.

 - DEBUG

 - INFO

 - WARN

 - ERROR

 - FATAL

 - ALL

 - OFF

 The default setting, DEBUG, essentially logs all system event types.
 To reduce the number of log entries, you can limit logging to events with a higher level of severity, from INFO to FATAL.
 Note that each severity level is a subset of higher levels (e.g., setting loggingLevel to WARN means any WARN-, E RROR- or FATAL-level events are written to the log).